Dialectic Zug Open

 Home

 The Dialectic Zug Open takes place at the tradition-steeped Tennisclub Zug.
 The centerpiece of the tournament facility is the Centre Court with a grandstand and an additional Southern stand for 1000 spectators.
 There are two further match courts for 200 spectators, while the remaining courts are used for training sessions and events.
-The Public Village with marquee, bar, live music, entertainment and sponsor stands is freely accessible.
+The Public Village with marquee, pickleball court, bar, live music, entertainment and sponsor stands is freely accessible.

 Getting there